 Things to Consider when Scalloping

 There are several scallop tour operators on NatureCoaster.com.
 Click here to check the Scalloping Tours listings.
 Then just give one a call and book your trip before September 24.
-That’s the date scalloping season closes for 2017.
+That’s the date scalloping season closes.

 Many local restaurants will cook your catch.
 Call ahead to make sure they can accommodate you.